Marine conservation: Overfishing

 Overfishing is one of main causes of the decrease in the ocean's wildlife population over the past years.
 The Food and Agriculture Organization of the United Nation reported that the percentage of the world's fish stocks that are at biologically sustainable levels have decreased from 90% in 1974 to 65.8% in 2017.
 The overfishing of these large fisheries destroys the marine environment and threatens the livelihood of billions who depend on fish as protein or as a source of income for catching and selling.

 According to the World Wildlife Fund, illegal, unreported, and unregulated fishing is a major factor in overfishing.
-Illegal fishing is estimated to account for up to 30% of the catch for some high value species, and the industry is estimated to be worth $36 billion per year.
+Illegal fishing is estimated to account for up to 30% of the catch for some high-value species, and the industry is estimated to be worth $36 billion per year.

+According to The Hidden Nursery: How Baby Great White Sharks Are Revitalizing New York’s Marine Ecosystem, while the great white sharks baby population is increasing from New York City to the tip of Long Island, recent overfishing has started to cause the young vulnerable sharks to swim into dangerous waters off Martha Vineyard and Cape Cod where adult Great Whites are picking them off before they can mature.
+If Overfishing continues, we may see a population drop again soon.

 Overabundance

 Overabundance can occur when the population of a certain species cannot be controlled naturally or by human intervention.
 The domination of one species can create an imbalance in an ecosystem, which can lead to the demise of other species and of the habitat.
 Overabundance occurs predominately among invasive species.